• Skip to primary navigation

 • You can whip this up in 2 minutes!

 • Make a big batch and have it on hand.
-In an airtight container it will last for up to two years, but it’s best when used within a year.
+In an airtight container or jar, it will last for up to two years, but it’s best when used within a year.

 • It will give your pork tons of extra flavor and only takes minutes to mix up.